Vortyne/pureRGB/README.md

 ## Credits

-Vortyne - Obvious reasons
+**Vortyne** - Obvious reasons

-Jojobear13 - Tons of code snippets and help via the shinpokered romhack codebase, direct support regarding the pokemon yellow gbc enhancements porting
+**Jojobear13** - Tons of code snippets and help via the shinpokered romhack codebase, direct support regarding the pokemon yellow gbc enhancements porting

-Danny-E 33 - Larger back sprites code snippets, EXP Bar code snippets, various support regarding game audio and questions about rgbasm/gbz80 answered
+**Danny-E 33** - Larger back sprites code snippets, EXP Bar code snippets, various support regarding game audio and questions about rgbasm/gbz80 answered

-Mechanicalpen - enhanced menu icons code
+**Mechanicalpen** - enhanced menu icons code

-LJSTAR - Most of the work creating the type icons used in the movedex
+**LJSTAR** - Most of the work creating the type icons used in the movedex

-Mord - Most of the work creating LT.Surge and Erika overworld sprites
+**Mord** - Most of the work creating LT.Surge and Erika overworld sprites

-pret discord and pret in general for their original disassembly work on Red / Blue
+**pret discord** and **pret** in general for their original disassembly work on Red / Blue

-metalflygon08 - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime line: Mime Sr.
+**metalflygon08** - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime line: Mime Sr.

-pokeglitch - creating pret_manager and making easier build to test changes.
+**pokeglitch** - creating pret_manager and making easier build to test changes.

-Blazer - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.
+**Blazer** - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

-ZoomTen - share some knowledge about coding plus helping to prevent ROM bank overflow amongst other things.
+**ZoomTen** - share some knowledge about coding plus helping to prevent ROM bank overflow amongst other things.
+Also tons of support.

-Plague von Karma & Martha, the Programmer Girl - inspiration plus a shitload of things related to Kanto Expansion Pak development through extremely well explained commits and insane Gen I research.
+**Plague von Karma** & **Martha, the Programmer Girl** - inspiration plus a shitload of things related to Kanto Expansion Pak development through extremely well explained commits and insane Gen I research.